JasperFx/alba/documentation/documentation/bootstrapping.md

 <[sample:programmatic-bootstrapping]>

-## The Hosting Environment

-By default, Alba will try to guess the content root path by trying to find a directory "parallel" to the current testing project that matches the name of the Assembly that contains the designated `Startup` class.
-To make that concrete, say that your web application is in the directory `src/MyWebApp` and you are running the Alba tests in a project at `src/MyWebApp.Tests`.
-In this case, Alba is able to find and apply the `src/MyWebApp` directory as the matching content root path.
-Otherwise, it just uses the current directory and you may have to help Alba out a little bit by modifying the `IHostingEnvironment` for the application.

-You can customize the [hosting environment](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.aspnetcore.hosting.ihostingenvironment) settings like so:

-<[sample:configuring-IHostingEnvironment]>
+## Overriding the Content Root Path

+If you use Alba's `SystemUnderTest.UseStartup<T>()` helper, Alba can guess at what the content root path of the application can be by using the name of the assembly that contains your `T` class.
+If that guessing isn't right, you can explicitly tell Alba what the content root path should be to search for content with either of these options:

+<[sample:override_the_content_path]>

-Alba does not set any default value for the `EnvironmentName` property.
+On a related note, Alba does not set any default value for the `EnvironmentName` property.
+That can be overridden through `IWebHostBuilder.UseEnvironment()` as normal.

 ## Hosting and Other Configuration